MichalJef/ShortcutDeck/README.md

 3. Mark all required holes with a punch and peel off the paper.
 4. Pre-drill holes using a 0.8mm bit, then finish with correct bit sizes.
 5. Sand the surface and clean with alcohol.
-6. Use the marker to trace traces and pads manually.
+6. Use the marker to trace the traces and pads manually.
 7. Heat the ferric chloride to ~50°C and pour into the tray.
 8. Submerge the board for 10–20 minutes (monitor regularly).
 9. Remove the ink with alcohol, inspect the traces, and measure resistance (target < 10kΩ).